TabrisHaby/TabrisHaby.github.io/_posts/2018-02-15-Indeed-Data-Job-Python.md

   ascending = False).head(10).plot.barh(title = 'Top 10 companies with most reviews')
 plt.show()
 ```

+![png](/img/indeed4.png)

 Most of top 10 commanies are so-called 'big-company', which can provide the better
 working environment, benefit and salary.
-Finicial and IT related companies have more reviews than other companies.
+Financial and IT related companies have more reviews than other companies.

-![png](/img/indeed4.png)

 ```python
 # list the top 20 important words in data related job posts